zsiller38/Engineering3Cad/README.md

 This was probably my favorite model to make and I enjoyed trying to create a model a different way without a tutorial telling you how.
 ## Multi Part Design Studios
 #### Description
+Create a piston like model that can move up and down.
+The cylinder is 145 mm tall and the tob and bottom plates are 100x100 mm and 40mm thick.
+The pins are all 195 mm with a diameter of 6.4 mm.
+The cylinder extends into the top and bottom plate by 30mm.
+The tapered hole where the piston is is made by revolving a sketch.
 #### Evidence
 [Multipart Studio Document](https://cvilleschools.onshape.com/documents/405d50c9dcb92712028f45e6/w/bce35bcc4b8e22a2ce932164/e/3614cc87985eeb4da507fdc6)
 #### Image
 ![Screenshot 2022-10-26 7 52 07 PM](https://user-images.githubusercontent.com/71402927/198161193-46ac6cf3-1486-4ad9-9ec6-37aeae6dba50.png)

 #### Reflection
+This was the second project we did using sketches.
+The point of the project was to create multiple parts in one part studio by creating new extrucions rather than adding.
+Many of the dimension within the sketches where in parenthesies.
+This means that there dimensions are determined by other dimensions and when this occurs you sould use relations rather than dimensioning the part again.
+The hardest part of this project was the assembly as I spent quite awile creating the proper limits for the slider mate between the cylinder and piston.
+All that i neededwas some basic addition but this could be a time where creating a mate connector would have made it easier.
+Overall I like this project and I think I have gotten good at creating models from sketches.